 Five act structure is a method of structuring a story that has existed for centuries.
 But does it work?
 And more importantly, will it work for your story?

 In this article, we will learn the definition of the five act structure, explore its origins, look at popular examples, and talk about whether it’s actually useful as a story structure framework for readers and writers.

 What Is the 5 Act Structure: 5 Act Structure Definition

-Five act structure is a story structure framework that divides a story into five parts, called acts.
+Five act structure is a formal plot structure that divides a story into five parts, called acts.
 These are usually the introduction or exposition, rising movement, climax, falling action, and catastrophe or resolution.

 Origins of the 5 Act Structure, and Dramatic Structure in General

 Many people talk about Aristotle and his treatise Poetics as the originator of the five act dramatic structure, but anyone who says that hasn’t read Poetics (you can, though, right here).
 It mentions that there should be a beginning, middle, and end to a story, but says little more about dramatic structure (and even less that makes sense for modern storytelling).
 That’s okay.
 Aristotle was a smart person, but that doesn’t have to mean he perfectly understood story structure.